CoLM-org/Mini-Conf/cfp.md

 **Code of Conduct**

-All CoLM participants, including authors, are required to adhere to the CoLM code of conduct ([https://colmweb.org/CoC.html](https://colmweb.org/CoC.html)).
+All COLM participants, including authors, are required to adhere to the COLM code of conduct ([https://colmweb.org/CoC.html](https://colmweb.org/CoC.html)).
 More detailed guidance for authors, reviewers, and all other participants will be made available in due course, and participation